Skip to content

 How much does a trip to Romania cost per day?

 Take the three tiers as starting points, not rules, and remember they cover your day-to-day: a bed, food, local transport and a sight or two.
-They do not include the flight to get here or a rental car, which are separate and covered further down.
+They don’t include the flight to get here or a rental car, which are separate and covered further down.

 • Budget, around 140 lei a day (about 27 euros).
 Hostel dorm, cooking or eating cheap and local, buses and trams, walking the free sights.
 Two people sharing a private room usually land here per head too, because splitting a room is the single biggest saving there is.